RD-Connect at the workshop in Bahrain

 The International Rare Disease Research Consortium (IRDiRC) was presented to the participants by prof. Milan Macek, having as main objective to accelerate translational research in RD by establishing a network of national research funders and representing public and private funding organizations, scientists, regulators, industry and patient groups.
 It focused on continuous efforts to develop common scientific and policy frameworks to guide the activities of its members.

 RD-Connect was introduced by Dr Theodora Katsila as a platform connecting omics data, registries, biobanks and clinical bioinformatics for rare disease research aiming to contribute to the IRDiRC objectives for 2020 and hence, bridge the gaps in rare disease research.
 Indeed, when rare diseases are considered, patient populations, clinical expertise and research communities are small in number and highly fragmented.
-The RD-Connect platform will securely integrate -omics data with biosample and clinical information, being a centralised data repository as well as a sophisticated and user-friendly online analysis system.
-Several tools and services are coupled into the RD-Connect platform.
+The RD-Connect infrastructure will securely integrate -omics data with biosample and clinical information, being a centralised data repository as well as a sophisticated and user-friendly online analysis system.
+Several tools and services are coupled into the RD-Connect Genome-Phenome Analysis Platform.
 The user-friendly interface enables filtering and prioritization of variants using the most common quality, genomic location, effect, pathogenicity and population frequency annotations.

 Proper care and integration of people living with a rare disease (RD) into services/policies is instrumental to improve patients’ quality of life.
 Rarity, complexity and lack of treatment creates huge obstacles to this integration and, in many cases, significant medical, psychological and social needs are left unmet.
 NoRo Centre Romania was introduced to the audience by Psychologist Dorica Dan as a resource center accredited for providing both therapies and medical services.
 Its main objective is to provide integrated social and care services for people affected by rare diseases and their families through improving access to care, information, research and education.
 NoRo has been established through Norway grants and it was opened in 2011, being inspired from the model of the Frambu Centre for Rare Disorder in Norway, adapted to concrete realities in Romania.
 Partnerships between public, private and civil society organizations will also have to be strengthened while focus on empowering health services to facilitate integrated care provision, within a holistic and person-centered approach.
 Mrs. Dorica Dan underlined that being part of a European and international movement and collaboration with professionals and all the stakeholders is the key element to progress in rare diseases.
 The network has as objective to improve the capacity to advocate for the patients with rare diseases and to make our voice heard.

-Challenges and opportunities toward precision medicine in rare diseases were discussed by Dr Theordora Katsila who highlighted the need to turn information growth into knowledge growth and hence, better-informed decisions and shared from Greece experience on pharmacometabolomics-guided pharmacogenomics, an emerging discipline to empower rare disease research.
+Challenges and opportunities toward precision medicine in rare diseases were discussed by Dr Theodora Katsila who highlighted the need to turn information growth into knowledge growth and hence, better-informed decisions and shared from Greece experience on pharmacometabolomics-guided pharmacogenomics, an emerging discipline to empower rare disease research.
 An integrated electronic Pharmacogenomics Assistant (ePGA) that provides personalized genotype-to-phenotype translation services, linked to drug recommendations was presented by Dr Theodora Katsila.
-The novelty of ePGA web service rests in its ability to translate genotypes into PGx phenotypes and drug recommendations, based on state-of-the- art pharmacogenomics knowledge. ePGA’s acts as a “one stop shop” web portal for clinicians – by supporting them in making informed decisions, and for researchers – by providing a single place with information to understand, document and assess individuals’ differences in drug efficacy.
+The novelty of ePGA web service rests in its ability to translate genotypes into pharmacogenomic phenotypes and drug recommendations, based on state-of-the- art pharmacogenomics knowledge. ePGA’s acts as a “one stop shop” web portal for clinicians – by supporting them in making informed decisions, and for researchers – by providing a single place with information to understand, document and assess individuals’ differences in drug efficacy.

 Application of economic analyses into the application of drugs and devices into health care is termed pharmacoeconomics (PE).
 Professor Milan Macek emphasized that this subject is of increasing significance due to the gradually increasing health care costs, aging population and introduction of more efficient, albeit more expensive, therapeutic modalities.
 This discipline substantiates economic efficiency of health care programmes, which is accomplished through economic evaluation where the costs, benefits and consequences of alternative new drugs, therapies and treatments are compared to current standard therapies.
 He presented cystic fibrosis as a model disease for pharmacoeconomics studies and shared with the participants the assessment f costs of illness of cystic fibrosis with regards to lung disease severity within the Czech health care system.
 Costs of cystic fibrosis care could be stratified according to the lung disease severity, can vary in different countries and form the basic understanding of for the introduction of CFTR-modulation therapies utilising orphan drugs.